xvjau/post/disassembling-the-array-operator.md

 ```

-The quote[index] bellow shows that we can use both orders and the code will compile successfully ([try it](/images/2007/06/disassembling-array.cpp)!).
+The quote[index] bellow shows that we can use both orders and the code will compile successfully.

 _**std::cout << "And the language is: " << index [ quote ] << std::endl;**_